Alejandro-Vigo/SQL_Project_Data_Job_Analysis/README.md

 | Python | 4,330 |
 | Tableau | 3,745 |
 | Power BI | 2,609 |

+The following skills were most frequently requested for data analyst roles:
+- SQL and Excel: Fundamental skills for data processing and spreadsheet management.
+- Python, Tableau, Power BI: Essential for programming, data visualization, and decision support.

 **Skills Linked to Higher Salaries:**
 Average salaries by skill show that expertise in **big data tools, cloud platforms, machine learning, and development/deployment tools** commands higher pay.